chrplr/gohello/README.md

 ## How to how to create a local library inside a project.

 As code grows in complexity, it is always a good idea to split it in a main code and supporting libraries (sets of related objects and functions that focus on apurpose).
 This is achieved, in Go, by spliting the code into different _packages_ that can be imported from your main code using the `import` statement.
-If you just want a library to be local to project and distribute its source code along the main application, it is as simple as creating a subfolder in your main  project folder.
+If you just want the library to be local to a project, and distribute it along the source code of the main application, it is as simple as creating a subfolder in your main  project folder.
 For example, here is the structure of a trivial project using a local library `mylib`:

 ```